-- Preserve evidence of electronic communications by saving them and/or by taking screenshots of text messages, instant messages, social networking pages or other electronic communications, and by keeping pictures, logs or copies of documents that relate to the incident and/or respondent. - Even if complainants choose not to make a complaint regarding discrimination they should nevertheless consider speaking with Hendrix Public Safety or other law enforcement to preserve evidence in the event that they change their mind at a later date.
+- Preserve evidence of electronic communications by saving them and/or by taking screenshots of text messages, instant messages, social networking pages or other electronic communications, and by keeping pictures, logs or copies of documents that relate to the incident and/or respondent. - Even if complainants choose not to make a complaint regarding discrimination they should nevertheless consider speaking with Hendrix Public Safety or other law enforcement to preserve evidence in the event that they change their mind at a later date. - 4.
+Seek Timely Medical Attention If you have been injured, you are encouraged to go for a medical exam as soon as possible because injuries should be treated promptly and evidence deteriorates quickly.

-4. Seek Timely Medical Attention - If you have been injured, you are encouraged to go for a medical exam as soon as possible because injuries should be treated promptly and evidence deteriorates quickly.
-Hendrix Medical Clinic
+Hendrix Medical Clinic 1700 Altus St. Suite 110 (In the Village) Conway, AR 72032 Conway Regional Hendrix Medical Clinic

-1700 Altus St. Suite 110 (In the Village) Conway, AR 72032 https://www.conwayregional.org/locations/clinics/hendrix-medical-clinic
+Conway Regional Health System 2302 College Ave Conway, AR 72034 www.conwayregional.org